November 3, 2021

 Total agency CMBS holdings will be reported after settlement occurs as part of the MBS line in table 1 on the H.4.1. statistical release titled "Factors Affecting Reserve Balances of Depository Institutions and Condition Statement of Federal Reserve Banks."

-Yes.
-In order to ensure the transparency of its agency CMBS transactions, the Desk will continue to publish historical operation results at mid-month for the prior monthly period.
+In order to ensure the transparency of its agency CMBS transactions, the Desk publishes historical operation results at mid-month for the prior monthly period if any operations were conducted in such prior monthly period.
 In addition to the pricing information released each month, Section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 requires that detailed operational results, including counterparty names, be released two years after each quarterly transaction period.

 Who is an approved counterparty?